College of Basic Science and Humanities, Bhubaneswar: Departments and faculties

-The college has the following Departments: Mathematics, Physics, Chemistry, Botany, Zoology, Microbiology (BSc), Biotechnology, Computer Science and Information Technology (IT), Electronics, odia, and English.
+The college has the following Departments: Mathematics, Physics, Chemistry, Botany, Zoology, Microbiology (BScand Msc.), Biotechnology, Computer Science and Information Technology (IT), Electronics, odia, and English.

 The college have many eminent faculties.
 Among the notable names, J. B. S. Haldane is at the top of the list.
 Eventually, many senior faculties trained from various national institutes have been taught in the college.
 For example, Prof. Netaji Upadhaya (PhD from BHU, Varanasi), Prof. Ashis Mohanty (MPhil from Delhi University) had given their best for the upliftment of the college.
 Currently, many senior faculties such as Prof. CSK Mishra (heading the college as Director) and Prof. Nandita Swain are immensely guiding the college.
 Many youngsters trained internationally, such as Dr. Biswaranjan Paital (Utkal, University, BHU, Varanasi, Indian Institute of Science, Bangalore, UiTM, Selangor), Dr. Himansu Sahoo (PhD from IIT, post doc from USA), Dr Nigam Parida (PhD from Indian Institute of Science), Dr. Chhatrapti Parida (NIT, Rourkela) are actively maintaining the teaching learning environment via active teaching, research and extension.
 Dr. Biswaranjan Paital from Zoology Department has been continuously listed for the fourth time (2021, 2022, 2023 and 2024) among the top 2% scientists of the world as ranked and published by the Stanford University, USA and Elsevier, respectively, in 2024.
-Many other young faculties like Dr. Rojalin Patanaik, Dr Debashis Dash, Dr. Debiprasan Samantroy and Dr. Himansulal Nayak are the assets for the college.
+Many other young faculties like Dr. Rojalin Patanaik, Dr Debasis Dash(An odia actor and professor), Dr. Debiprasad Samantroy and Dr. Himansulal Nayak are the assets for the college.
 Altogether, the team contribution leads the college to be the 2nd most preferred college by the students in the state to peruse UG and PG.